OctopusDeploy/blog/blog/2020-06/rethinking-feature-branch-deployments/index.md

  - Database Deployments
 ---

 I transitioned to Git in 2013.
 Since that time, I have been doing feature branch testing all wrong.
-The problem was I've worked in places with the same static environments, `Dev` -> `Test` -> `Staging` -> `Production`.
-Each environment had one instance of my application.
-It reflected what was in the `master` branch.
+The problem was I worked in places with the same static environments, **{{Dev, Test, Staging, Production}}**.
+Each environment had one instance of my application, and they all reflected what was in the `master` branch.
 The only way for QA to test a new feature was to merge code into `master`.
-I should've been standing up a sandbox for the feature branch for QA to test.
-The `Dev` -> `Test` -> `Staging` -> `Production` lifecycle represented my pre-git life.
-In this article, I will walk through how I've adjusted my thinking to better leverage git.
+I should have been standing up a sandbox for the feature branch for QA to test.
+The **{{Dev, Test, Staging, Production}}** lifecycle represented my pre-Git life.
+In this article, I will walk through how I've adjusted my thinking to better leverage Git.

 !toc